Lily-white movement: Republican factionalism

-Downfall of black Republicans
+Downfall of Black Republicans

 By 1890, with a few brief exceptions, the Democratic Party had gained control of all state legislatures in the South.
-From 1890 to 1908, Southern states accomplished disenfranchisement of Black people and—in some states—many poor whites.
+From 1890 to 1908, Southern states accomplished disenfranchisement of Black people and—in some states—many poor White people.

 From 1901 through 1928, no Black people served in the U.S. Congress due to their disenfranchisement across the South.
 (In 1928, Oscar De Priest was elected US Representative from Illinois.)
 Black leaders were barred in 1922 from the Virginia Republican Congressional Convention; the state had imposed racial segregation in public places and disenfranchised most Black people by this time.

-At the national level, the Republican Party made some attempts to respond to black interests.
-In 1920, Republicans made opposition to lynching part of their platform at the Republican National Convention.
-Lynchings of black women and men in the South had increased in the decades around the turn of the 20th century.
-Leonidas C. Dyer, a white Republican Representative from St. Louis, Missouri, worked with the NAACP to introduce an anti-lynching bill into the House, where he gained strong passage in 1922.
-One of the black-and-tan partisans who continued to hold appointed office was Walter L. Cohen of New Orleans, the customs inspector and later comptroller of customs.
+At the national level, the Republican Party tried fitfully to respond to Black interests.
+The platform adopted at the 1920 Republican National Convention included a plank that called for an end to lynching.
+Lynchings of Black women and men in the South had increased in the decades around the turn of the 20th century.
+Leonidas C. Dyer, a White Republican Representative from St. Louis, Missouri, worked with the NAACP to introduce an anti-lynching bill into the House, where he gained strong passage in 1922.
+One of the black-and-tan partisans who continued to hold appointed office was Walter L. Cohen of New Orleans, Louisiana, the customs inspector and later comptroller of customs.
 He gained appointments from four Republican presidents and continued in office through the Calvin Coolidge administration.

 During the NAACP national convention in 1926, the delegates expressed their disappointment with the party:

 Our political salvation and our social survival lie in our absolute independence of party allegiance in politics and the casting of our vote for our friends and against our enemies whoever they may be and whatever party labels they carry.